Antisemitism in Ukraine: Euromaidan and War in Ukraine

-Joel Lion, Israel’s ambassador to Ukraine, reported increase in antisemitism in Ukraine and added that "If postcards with Nazi symbols are sold near Maidan, you shouldn’t need to go and complain".
-In 2019, Anti-Defamation League found nearly 70 percent of Ukrainians agreeing that “Jews have too much power in the business world.”
+Joel Lion, Israel's ambassador to Ukraine, reported an increase in antisemitism in Ukraine in 2020 and added that "If postcards with Nazi symbols are sold near Maidan, you shouldn't need to go and complain".
+In 2019, the Anti-Defamation League found nearly 70 percent of Ukrainians agreeing that "Jews have too much power in the business world."

 Historical analysis

-The issue of Antisemitism in Ukraine received worldwide attention in 2022, when Vladimir Putin's Russia invaded Ukraine while he was alleging the need to "de-nazify" the country and its government.
+The issue of antisemitism in Ukraine received worldwide attention in 2022, when Vladimir Putin's Russia invaded Ukraine, alleging the need to "denazify" the country and its government.